michaelknigge/janel/README.md

     janel.classpath.jars.dir.recursive=${env.USER_DEFINED_JARS_FOLDER}

 in the LAP file.
 Now if the environment variable USER_DEFINED_JARS_FOLDER is not set, Janel will crash.
+My enhanced version fixes this bug.

 ## Fix crash at startup if the bitness of the JVM and Janel does not match
 If you set the path the the JVM to be used, i. e. with